Fairy Tale (novel): TV series adaptation

 On September 15, 2022, Deadline Hollywood reported that British filmmaker Paul Greengrass, known for the Jason Bourne film franchise, would adapt, direct, and produce a film adaptation of the novel, with American film producer Gregory Goodman co-producing the film alongside Greengrass.
+On October 16, 2024, Deadline Hollywood reported that the project was being turned into a ten episode series, with J.H.
+Wyman as showrunner.